up202005457/road-network-motif-analysis-pyspark/README.md

-# Road Network Motif Analysis with PySpark
+# Road Network Graph & Motif Analysis with PySpark

-Large-scale graph analysis project using PySpark to identify structural patterns in road networks, with focus on degree distribution, connected components, and motif detection (paths and triangles).
+Large-scale graph analytics project using PySpark to identify structural patterns in road networks, focusing on degree distribution, connectivity, and motif detection (paths and triangles).

 ## Project Highlights